tecla5/red-ui/packages/red-ui-common/Architecture.md

 We then aim to use these Custom elements to form Vue components that can be assembled in a Vue app.

+## Development guide

+Please use [git flow](https://guides.github.com/introduction/flow/) branch strategy during development.

+We will manage and track development directly on github, using [ZenHub](https://www.zenhub.com/) Kanban boards with cards.

+Please use a test driven approach, see the `/test` folder.

+We aim to use [NightmareJS](http://www.nightmarejs.org/) for End-to-End acceptance testing (simulated browser user testing.

 ## Vue with Web Components

 - [integrating Vue with Web Components](https://alligator.io/vuejs/vue-integrate-web-components/)